Rainy-City1212/Rainy-s-IW4X-Trickshot-Mod-Menu/README.md

 9. Open the menu with ADS + Melee.

 >[!NOTE]
 >If you do not see a userraw folder, launch IW4x and start a private match at least once.
 This should generate the folder.
-Also, do not copy the entire mod-files folder into userraw.
-Only copy the three items listed above: scripts, scriptdata, and z_svr_bots.iwd.
+Also, do not paste the entire mod-files folder into userraw.
+Only paste the three items listed above: scripts, scriptdata, and z_svr_bots.iwd.

 ![Rainy's IW4x .GSC Trickshot Mod Menu - Welcome Screen](./screenshots/welcome-screen.png)